daronphang/programming-resources/architectures/distributed-systems/resilience/upstream.md

 Rate-limiting only partially protects a service against DDoS.
 This is because the service still has to pay the price of opening a TLS connection, and downloading the request to read the API key. **Economies of scale** are the only true protection against DDoS attacks.

+#### Sample-hold algorithm

+Sometimes it may not be practical to keep track of all requests coming into the server.
+Instead, you can employ sample-hold algorithm to track the request rate history of the top N busiest requests by a certain key.

 ### Bulkhead

 The goal of the bulkhead pattern is to isolate a fault in one part of a service from taking the entire service down with it.
 The pattern is named after the partitions of a ship’s hull.
 If one partition is damaged and fills up with water, the leak is isolated to that partition and doesn’t spread to the rest of the ship.